Marine Link Tours

 The surrounding scenery is majestic British Columbia with a heavily indented coastline on one side and Vancouver Island on the other, plus lots of small islands dotted about the gulf.
 The route and time ashore is contingent on the cargo requirements.
 Picnics and barbecues are often arranged off the ship.
 The crew is friendly, and the other passengers are self-selecting for a truly — dare we say — quirky cruise.

 The limited accommodation fills up fast, so book a year ahead if you can.
 For a short voyage summary taken in August 2016, please find it at the end of the main review.

 AURORA EXPLORER (most recently updated 2012-13; 12 passengers)

 Adventurous free-thinkers from North America and the UK mostly.

 Meals and wine with dinner.

 The departure point — Menzies Bay, 7990 North Island Highway — is 165 miles north of Victoria, B.C. on Vancouver Island.
 The drive takes 3.5 hours, and regular bus service from Victoria operates to Campbell River as does daily air access from Vancouver.
 Use a taxi from there for the last 10 miles to the landing.

-When to go?
 The cruises operate weekly and last five days.
 The maritime weather will vary considerably but expect some fog, perhaps rain and lots of snow seen atop the higher peaks, except in midsummer.

 Accommodations are five outside twin-bedded cabins and one outside with upper and lower berths.
 Passengers share four washrooms with toilet and two shower stalls.
 A washer/dryer is also available.

-Gordon Turner, a past passenger has this to share, “While I was aboard Aurora Explorer, heading up Bute Inlet, I saw an eagle overhead, a bear walking close to the shore and a large sea creature (possibly a seal) almost alongside the vessel.
-And the three sightings were simultaneous.
+Gordon Turner, a past passenger has this to share, “While I was aboard AURORA EXPLORER, heading up Bute Inlet, I saw an eagle overhead, a bear walking close to the shore and a large sea creature (possibly a seal) almost alongside the vessel.
+And the three sightings were simultaneous.”

-“Also, I recall that when the open cargo deck was a bit muddy, the captain put Aurora Explorer under a 90-degree cliff whose waterfall cleaned off the decks in a matter of moments.
-That’s something you do not see with, for instance, Oasis of the Seas.”
+“Also, I recall that when the open cargo deck was a bit muddy, the captain put AURORA EXPLORER under a 90-degree cliff whose waterfall cleaned off the decks in a matter of moments.
+That’s something you do not see with, for instance, OASIS OF THE SEAS.”

-Along the Same Lines: Too quirky for much competition!
+Too quirky for much competition!

 The engine noise and vibration affect some passengers, especially for the first night or two, plus be advised about the commotion associated with daytime cargo handling.
 After all, this is primarily a working freight boat.

 Marine Link Tours, Box 451, Campbell River B.C.
 V9W 5C1 Canada; www.marinelinktours.com, 250-286-3347.